Kantega-AI-team/AI/docs/notebook_overview.md

 Community Detection is one of the fundamental problems in network analysis, where the goal is to find groups of nodes that are thightly related and more similar to each other than to the other nodes.
 There are several approached for detecting communities within a larger graph structure.
 While some techniques traverse graph relations, others do more traditional clustering in an embedding space.

+Relevant application areas

+- **Examples**: Anti money laundering (AML), Customer segmentation

+![Community Detection](images/community_detection.png)

 The notebook example below use Apache Spark to represent the FinCen Files dataset as a GraphX graph.
 Then, the Pagerank algorithm is used to score the significance and importance of each node (bank), before a label propagation algorithm is used to detect communities of highly connected banks.

-![Community Detection](images/community_detection.png)

 [**Notebook - Community Detection**](/notebooks/graph_models/community_detection.py)